-Consensual romantic or sexual relationships between members of the UTC community may be subject to other University policies.
-For example, UTC's policy on prohibited relationships between faculty and students can be found in Section 2.4.2 of the UTC Faculty Handbook.
+Consensual romantic or sexual relationships between members of the UTC community are subject to other University policies.
+For example, UTC's policy on consenting romantic or sexual relationships between faculty and students can be found in Section 5.12 of the UTC Faculty Handbook.
 Even if a romantic or sexual relationship between members of the UTC community may begin as consensual, the relationship may evolve into a situation that leads to allegations of Prohibited Conduct.
 In addition, depending on the circumstances, a consensual sexual relationship may also violate other University policies, including, without limitation, University of Tennessee System Human Resources Policies 0220 ("Equal Employment Opportunity Affirmative Action and Diversity"), 0280 ("Sexual Harassment"), and 0580 ("Code of Conduct").